Sonat: Sonat divisions

-Sonat Inc.'s corporate headquarters and several of its divisions were located in Birmingham, Alabama, in the AmSouth-Sonat Tower.
-Sonat also had offices in Houston, Oklahoma City, Washington D.C., New York City, and London.
+Sonat Inc.'s corporate headquarters and several of its divisions were located in the AmSouth-Sonat Tower in Birmingham, Alabama.
+Sonat also had offices in Houston, Oklahoma City, Washington, D.C., New York City, and London.
 By 1999, the company's divisions consisted of natural gas distribution, natural gas marketing, and exploration and production.

 Southern Natural Gas Company

-Southern Natural Gas Company, headquartered in Birmingham, Alabama, was Sonat's natural gas transmission division.
-The division owned the Sea Robin Pipeline and 50% of Florida Gas Transmission.
-Sonat sold the Sea Robin Pipeline in 1999 as a requirement to complete its merger with El Paso.
-After being acquired by El Paso in 1999, Southern Natural continued to operate as a separate division and kept its corporate headquarters in the AmSouth-Sonat Tower until 2007, when it relocated to the Colonial Brookwood Center located in a suburb of Birmingham.
+Southern Natural Gas Company, headquartered in Birmingham, was Sonat's natural gas transmission division.
+The division owned the Sea Robin Pipeline, South Georgia Natural Gas Company, one-third interest in Destin Pipeline, and 50% of Florida Gas Transmission.
+Sonat sold Sea Robin Pipeline in 1999 as a requirement to complete its merger with El Paso.
+After being acquired by El Paso in 1999, Southern Natural Gas continued to operate as a separate division and kept its corporate headquarters in the AmSouth-Sonat Tower until 2007, when it relocated to the Colonial Brookwood Center located in a suburb of Birmingham.
+Kinder Morgan purchased El Paso in 2011.

-Publicly owned El Paso Pipeline Partners, which is majority owned by El Paso Corp., owns 60% of the company, with El Paso Corp. owning the remaining 40%.
+Southern Natural Gas Company still exists today and is a 50/50 joint venture between Kinder Morgan and Southern Company.

 Sonat Marketing

-Sonat Marketing was headquartered in Birmingham, Alabama, and was primarily engaged in the marketing of natural gas.
+Sonat Marketing was headquartered in Birmingham and was primarily engaged in the marketing of natural gas.
 The company also operated Sonat Power Marketing which marketed and sold electrical power.